-Taufik Faturohman is a lecturer at the ITB School of Business and Management, and is a member of the Business and Financial Risk Expertise Group.
-Taufik has a special condition when caused by Retinitis Pigmentosa (RP) he experienced.
+Taufik Faturohman is a lecturer at ITB School of Business and Management, and is a member of the Business and Financial Risk Expertise Group.
+Taufik has a special condition caused by Retinitis Pigmentosa (RP) he experienced.
 RP is a degenerative eye disease that attacks the retina.
 This disease is genetic and causes severe visual impairment and even blindness.
-At present the vision condition is around 5%.
+At present, his vision condition is around 5%.

 Taufik graduated with a bachelor’s degree in Materials Engineering in 1998.
-After graduating starting a business in the field of plastic waste treatment, Taufik decided to continue his studies in the ITB MBA program, discussing his improved vision.
+He then started a business in plastic waste treatment.
+Taufik decided to continue his studies in the ITB MBA program, discussing his improved vision.
 After completing the MBA program, Taufik joined SBM ITB as a case writer.
-In 2008, Taufik was assigned to run a Doctoral program at Curtin Business School, Curtin of Technology, Western Australia, on a scholarship from Putera Sampoerna Foundations.
+In 2008, Taufik was assigned to run a Doctoral program at Curtin Business School, Curtin University of Technology, Western Australia with a scholarship from Putera Sampoerna Foundations.

-The Doctoral Program issues something that is easy to do first with very little vision requirements.
-Two years ago in a foreign country, Taufik really struggled, both inside and outside the studio.
-Everything is new and all must be done alone.
-Although Alhamdulillah, there are many colleagues and friends who are always ready to help.
-Many tricks that he did to make his activities easier, including:
+The Doctoral Program issues something that is easy to do with very little vision requirements.
+Two years ago in a foreign country, Taufik struggled hard, both inside and outside the studio.
+Everything was new and all must be done alone.
+However, there were many colleagues and friends always ready to help.
+Many tricks he did to make his activities easier, including:

-1. Store items in a place that is easily visible and easy to chat.
+1. Storing items in a place that is easily visible and easy to take

-2. While waiting for the bus, he will ask for help from others to tell the bus number that passes.
-Actually the number is quite large, plastered on the windshield, but it still doesn’t look resistant.
-Automatically he should not be shy or reluctant to ask.
-But this way he can get acquainted with many people.
+2. While waiting for the bus, he would ask for help from others to tell the bus number.
+By using this way, he could get acquainted with many people.
 Male, female, old or young.
 Not only local residents, but also residents and migrants from various parts of the world.
 From workers, students, to ex-asylum seekers.
 Very interesting.
 But most interestingly, it’s nice to meet people invited from a city or country with a strong soccer tradition.
 Waiting for a bus feels bad to be approved.
 But if there is no one at the bus stop, releasing him will stop all passing buses.

 3. He tried to memorize the situation in places he often visited.
 His position, the surrounding trees, anything that makes it easy for him to identify the place.
 For example, the supervisor’s room is the third door to the elevator.
 So he counted the door, not reading the name on the door of his room, because it was difficult to read it.
 Believe it or not, he memorized the number of stairs and stairs along the main main campus road.
 The goal is that he does not fall when passing through the stairs when he must be somewhere immediately.